jfalconbarroso/BAYES-LOSVD/docs/source/usage.rst

      vector[nmask]               spec_masked;   // masked input spectrum
   }

 These variables will be generated automatically during the preprocessing process.
-Note that the input spectrum, error spectrum, mean_template and templates are log-rebinned.
+Note that the input spectrum, error spectrum, mean_template and templates are log-rebinned to the same wavelength and velocity scale.

 In addition, the generated quantites block should contain the following variables::